Sanjib Baruah: Early life and career

 Baruah was born in 1951 in Shillong, which was then the capital of Assam.

 Baruah obtained his Bachelor of Arts from Cotton College, Guwahati, Assam.
 He went on to complete his Master of Arts from the University of Delhi.
 He has said the experience of New Delhi and its intellectual and political life had a profound impact on him.

 From 1985 to 1987 Sanjib Baruah worked as an Associate of Committee on Southern Asian Studies at the University of Chicago, the institution that awarded him his PhD.
 He said at interview that his research into the Northeast India topic only really began some time after he had completed his PhD.

-Baruah has been serving as a professor at Bard College in New York State, USA.
+Baruah has been serving as a professor at Bard College in New York state.
 Since 1989 Sanjib Baruah was a research associate at South Asia Center at Syracuse University.

 Baruah also holds a concurrent position as Global Fellow at the Peace Research Institute in Oslo, Norway.